I'm a member

 Printer Friendly Version

-A small bowel transplant may be performed in conjunction with other visceral organs, including the liver, duodenum, jejunum, ileum, pancreas, or colon.
-When the small bowel and liver are transplanted in conjunction with other gastrointestinal organs, the procedure is referred to as a multivisceral transplant.
-Small Bowel/Liver Transplants and Multivisceral Transplants are addressed in a separate policy.
+A small bowel transplant may be performed as an isolated procedure or in conjunction with other visceral organs, including the liver, duodenum, jejunum, ileum, pancreas, or colon.
+Isolated small bowel transplant is commonly performed in patients with short bowel syndrome.
+Small bowel/liver transplants and multivisceral transplants are considered in the Small Bowel/Liver and Multivisceral Transplant medical policy.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.